 Economic upheavals and the lure of the local food movement have inspired unprecedented numbers of Minnesotans to start food businesses.

-Many small- to mid-scale food businesses are innovative in nature.
-Their business models may not be fully reflected in statute and Rule governing food safety in Minnesota.

 Surveys by MDA found that about 80% of food license applicants received helpful to very helpful information and a timely response to their requests, but about 20% were not satisfied with either response or timeliness.

-, resulting in delays and confusion during the licensing process.